 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-How to create a budget for a baby on the way
+How to budget for a baby before your newborn arrives.

-The best way to avoid the financial shock of these costs is to prepare your household budget for the changes before they arrive.
+The best way to avoid the financial shock of these costs is to prepare your baby budget for the changes before they arrive.